 - We do not accept credit cards at the Municipal Office.

 - Click here to make an online credit card or debit card payment via the PAYMENTUS processing service.

 Payment in full must be received by the Township Office by the due date to avoid interest and penalty charges.
 A charge of 1.25% calculated on all outstanding amounts will be applied on the first day of each calendar month there after.
 The Township is not responsible for mail or banking delays.

 Failure to receive your tax notice does not relieve the taxpayer from payment nor from liability of penalty for late payment. lt is the owner's responsibility to notify the Township of any changes to their account.

-NSF charges will apply to any dishonoured payment and will be added to the Roll Number to be collected in the same manner as taxes.
+NSF charges will apply to dishonoured payments and will be collected in the same manner as taxes.